dry-python/returns/docs/pages/types.rst

   ...    items, Reader.from_value(0), lambda x: lambda y: x + y, ... )(...) == sum(range(sys.getrecursionlimit()))

 And no error will be produced!
+We now don't use recursion inside.
 Consider this way of doing things as a respected hack.